KraussMaffei

-KraussMaffei is a German manufacturer of injection molding machines, machines for plastics extrusion technology, and reaction process machinery.
+KraussMaffei is a German manufacturing company.
+It is a manufacturer of injection molding machines, machines for plastics extrusion technology, and reaction process machinery.
 It was acquired by ChemChina in 2016.

 History

 KraussMaffei was formed in 1931 from a merger of the two Munich firms of Maffei (founded 1838) and Krauss & Co. (founded 1860).
 Both belonged to the leading German makers of locomotives of various types.
-Maffei also built other steam-operated vehicles and, later, manufactured vehicles with combustion engines, including locomotives, trolleybuses and buses until the 1950s.
+Maffei also built other steam-operated vehicles and later manufactured vehicles with combustion engines, including locomotives, trolleybuses, and buses until the 1950s.
 The headquarters of the firm remained in Munich.

+During World War II KrausMaffei used thousands of prisoners of war and concentration camp internees as forced labor at its Munich-Allach plant to produce military equipment.
+Major products made there included the Sd.Kfz.
+7, Panzer I Ausf.
+C and Panzer I Ausf.
+F.

 KrausMaffei had produced injection moulding equipment since 1957.
 In 1964 the company Eckert & Ziegler GmbH was taken over.
 In the 1960s, KraussMaffei built several examples of the ML 4000 C′C′ diesel-hydraulic locomotive for demonstration and testing on American railroads.
-Southern Pacific and Denver & Rio Grande Western Railroad participated in the tests, but both found the locomotives unsuitable for service in the rugged Rocky Mountains through which the two railroads ran.
+Denver and Rio Grande Western Railroad and Southern Pacific participated in the tests, but both found that the locomotives were unsuitable for service in the rugged Rocky Mountains which both companies required.

 KrausMaffei was a major tank manufacturer.
-In 1963 the company started production of the Leopard tank.
-Development and production of Leopard 2 tank started in 1972 in cooperation with Wegmann & Co.
-The "tank family" comprised not only main battle tanks, but also combat engineering vehicles, air defense tank Flakpanzer Gepard, self-propelled howitzer Panzerhaubitze 2000 (PzH 2000), and reconnaissance and transportation vehicles.
-More than 10,000 armoured vehicles based on Leopard tanks were produced since 1960s.
+In 1963, the company started production of the Leopard tank.
+Development and production of Leopard 2 tank began in 1972 in cooperation with Wegmann & Co.
+The "tank family" comprised not only main battle tanks, but also combat engineering vehicles, air defense tank Flakpanzer Gepard, self-propelled howitzer Panzerhaubitze 2000 (PzH 2000), as well as reconnaissance and transportation vehicles.
+More than 10,000 armored vehicles based on Leopard tanks were produced since the 1960s.